stavMarz/Yolov5-improvments-for-object-detection/README.md

 ## Introduction

 This repository contains code for evaluating the performance improvements made to the YOLOv5 model.
 The modifications were made to enhance object detection accuracy and generalization capabilities.
+The 'YAML' files contains only the configuration that led to improvement of the model yolov5s.

 ## Execution